TheRealZero/TheRealZero.github.io/_posts/2025-04-11-Dont-Call-It-A-Comeback.md

 ### The Other Guys

-At some other conferences, you're attending with may other people who are attending.
+At some other conferences, you're attending with many other people who are also attending.
+You are all there at the same time.

 ### The Summit Difference™️